Marianne Simpson, a specialist in special education has put all of her heart in supporting children with autism in Vietnam for 17 years.

 From the UK to Vietnam

-Marianne’s attention for Vietnam began in the 1970s, after getting to know about how the American war had devastated the country.
-The story of Vietnam in those years was what kindle her aspiration to “do something for Vietnam”.
+Marianne originally became interested in Vietnam in the 1970s, after learning about how the American war had devastated the country.
+The story of Vietnam in those years was what kindled her inspiration to “do something for Vietnam”.

-In 2000, Marianne embarked on her journey to Vietnam.
-She was on a trip to HCM City, to visit her daughter who was then working as a volunteer for a charitable NGO named Saigon Children’s Charity.
-The trip gained Marianne exposure to the therapies and treatments being used for disabled children in the country.
-“I wanted to utilise my skills in Vietnam,” says Marianne.
+In 2000, Marianne embarked on her first journey to Vietnam.
+She was on a trip to Ho Chi Minh City, to visit her daughter who at the time was working as a volunteer for an NGO – Saigon Children’s Charity.
+The trip exposed Marianne to the therapies and treatments being used for disabled children in the country.
+“I wanted to utilise my skills in Vietnam,” stated Marianne.